harithar1234/Projects_Placements/README.md

 * Streamlined processes of question selection, paper creation, and customization, resulting in improved productivity https://github.com/harithar1234/Projects_Placements/tree/main/Question%20Paper%20generator%20

+## Development and Management of Database
+* Designed a fexible and efcient relational database from scratch for a scientifc research paper inquiry website with the referential integrity maintained.
+* Developed informative ER diagrams, efcient relational table schema and retrieved information with complex queries.

 ## DSA Projects
 used Data structures and Algorithms to implement many real world applications:<br>
 * **RISC-V Disassembler** <br>